norepimorphism/regent/README.md

 </details>

-What Regent has done is collapse the struct into a wrapper around a single unsigned integer type called the *representation*&mdash;depicted here by the newtype `regent::Opaque<u32>`&mdash;and generate a constructor function `new` as well as a getter and setter method for each field (except for constant fields, which have only a getter).
+What Regent has done is collapse the struct into a wrapper around a single unsigned integer type called the *representation*&mdash;expressed here by the newtype `regent::Opaque<u32>`&mdash;and generate a constructor function `new` as well as a getter and setter method for each field (except for constant fields, which have only a getter).
 Regent has also implemented the `Bitwise` and `BitwiseExt` traits for the struct; these facilitate conversions to and from the representation and are documented in [the crate documentation][docs].

 ### The `Fallible` Trait